Anti-Racism, Diversity and Acceptance

 The Early Childhood Collaborative of Southington believes that addressing these issues is important and so our work and programs are offered to all under our Anti-Harassment and Non-Discrimination Policy and our Diversity, Equity, and Inclusion Policy.

-This article gives an overview of the demographics in town, articles about talking to children about this topic, a list of books for children by age group, and additional resources for adults.
+This article gives an overview of the demographics in town, articles about talking to children about this topic, and additional resources for adults.
+For a list of of books and read alouds for children by age group check out this page.

 Town Demographics